echogarden-project/echogarden/docs/CLI.md

 ### Source separation

-**Task**: try to isolate a vocal track (or other type of track, depending on model used), from the audio.
+**Task**: Try to isolate a vocal track (or other type of track, depending on model used), from the audio.

 This would apply source separation and play the isolated audio:
 ```bash